 Rpcinfo command shows each RPC-based service locally or on a remote Linux machine.
-In this article, I will show you a couple of commands to troubleshoot NFS related issues.
+In this tutorial, I will show you a couple of commands to troubleshoot NFS related issues.

 Check NFS service status